“Ohmigosh, I was SOO bad this weekend. Better make it up with a workout and clean eating today!”

 Penance usually comes in the form of extreme diets or excessive cardio, both of which only fuel your hunger and a negative, self-loathing mindset.
 Rarely are lasting (positive) results achieved out of punishment and force.

-On the other hand, I don’t want you to view yourself as “good” even if you my response are making all the right food choices for your goals.
+On the other hand, I don’t want you to view yourself as “good” even if you are making all the right food choices for your goals.
 What happens if you DO have a slip up, even a minor one?
 What happens when the circumstances of your life suddenly change?
 What other facets of your life are being sacrificed in order for you to stay “good”?
 Are you “good” if you eat every meal alone, chained to your Tupperware and avoiding your friends, family, and any potential temptation in order to maintain your “goodness”?

 I’m not just calling for more self-love because I want you to feel happier in your own skin at ANY size (though I do).
 I also want you to be a healthy and vibrant and active person!

-Research has shown that when you are reminded of your own prior moral achievements, you are actually less likely to then act in line with those values.
+Research has shown that when you are reminded of your own prior moral achievements, you are actually click here to read less likely to then act in line with those values.
 For example, in one study, people who were told exactly how much they donated to charity in the previous year and then asked to contribute more money gave significantly less those who weren’t reminded of their previous generosity.

 This is crazy, right?
 Once we’re shown that we have already been “good” enough, we think we’re immediately off the hook and can do whatever we want!
 Hah!